mtiller/ModelicaBook/text/source/components/connectors/block_connectors.rst

 reverse direction.
 Here we will consider how to model signals where some components produce information and others consume it (and then, in turn, produce other information).
-In this kind of situation, we frequently refer to signals, and components generally that have "input signals" and "output signals".
+In this kind of situation, we frequently refer to such signals as "input signals" and "output signals".

 To model such interactions, we can use connector definitions like
 these: